Facebook acquires anonymous teen compliment app tbh, will let it run

 But trying to simultaneously keep the servers online, write new questions, and build the next sticky feature was a tall task for such a small team.

 Now tbh will have Facebook to help it scale while it keeping existing users entertained.
 The app will remain free to download on iOS and Android, and the brand will remain the same.

-But there’s a lot of advantages to joining up with Facebook:
+Having the backup from Facebook should let Bier and his team breathe a little eaiser.
+There’s a lot of advantages to joining forces with Facebook:

 - Cash – Instead of raising another round in hopes of keeping its momentum alive, tbh will have deep pockets to draw from in order chase its mission of making teens happier